stevengogogo/GensJulia/docs/juliapkgs/index.md

 - [Julia.jl][] (most entries)
 - [Package announcements](https://discourse.julialang.org/c/community/packages/47) from the Julia discourse forum.

-Non-existent packages, links (i.e. 404) and deprecated tutorials are removed.
+Non-existent packages, dead links, and deprecated tutorials are removed.

-Pre-1.0 and deprecated packages are marked as followed:
+Legends:

 - 🏚️ means the package may not support current versions (v1.0+) of Julia.
 - 🏗️ means the package may be a WIP.

 [Julia.jl]: https://github.com/svaksha/Julia.jl